-The revolving portion of the Senior Credit Facility has a maturity date of May 30, 2022, and if not extended, additional advances would not be permitted and any outstanding advances would become repayable at May 30, 2022.
-The Senior Term Facility has a maturity date of November 30, 2022 and additional advances would not be permitted and any outstanding advances would become repayable at November 30, 2022.
+The revolving portion of the Senior Credit Facility has a term out date of May 30, 2022, and if not extended, additional advances would not be permitted and any outstanding advances would become repayable at November 30, 2022.
+The Senior Term Facility has a maturity date of November 30, 2022 and any outstanding advances would become repayable at November 30, 2022.
 The Senior Credit Facility is secured by a floating charge debenture of \$150 million and a general security agreement on the assets of the Company.
-At December 31, 2021 the Company had drawn \$32.9 million on the revolving portion of the Senior Credit Facility and \$20 million on the Senior Term Facility.
+At March 31, 2022 the Company had drawn \$25.4 million on the revolving portion of the Senior Credit Facility and \$20 million on the Senior Term Facility.
 There are standard reporting covenants under the Senior Credit Facility, however there are no financial covenants.
-The Company was in compliance with these standard reporting covenants as at December 31, 2021.
+The Company was in compliance with these standard reporting covenants as at March 31, 2022.

 Under the Senior Credit Facility, advances can be drawn as prime rate loans and bear interest at the bank's prime lending rate plus interest rates between 2.00% and 5.50% for the revolving portion of the Senior Credit Facility and between 5.00% and 8.50% for the Senior Term Facility.
-Advances may also be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50% for the revolving portion of the Senior Credit Facility and 6.00% to 9.50% for the senior Term Facility.
+Advances may also be drawn as banker's acceptances, Libor loans, and letters of credit, subject to Canadian interest benchmark rates plus margins ranging from 3.00% to 6.50% for the revolving portion of the Senior Credit Facility and 6.00% to 9.50% for the revolving portion of the Senior Credit Facility and 6.00% to 9.50% for the senior the Senior Credit Facility and 6.00% to 9.50% for the senior the Senior Term Facility.
 These interest rates, fees and margins vary based on adjusted debt to earnings metrics determined at each quarter end for the preceding 12 months.